TLC Professional Learning - IU13

 Precise mathematical language is not just about vocabulary-it is a tool for thinking, reasoning, and communicating mathematically.
 Research suggests classrooms where teachers consistently use and press for precise math vocabulary see stronger student learning gains, particularly when vocabulary is integrated with discussion, reasoning, and visual representations.
 This workshop explores how...

 Precise mathematical language is not just about vocabulary-it is a tool for thinking, reasoning, and communicating mathematically.
 Research suggests classrooms where teachers consistently use and press for precise math vocabulary see stronger student learning gains, particularly when vocabulary is integrated with discussion, reasoning, and visual representations.
 This workshop explores how mathematical language supports conceptual understanding, discourse, and reasoning, aligned with the Standards for Mathematical Practice.
+Please Note: This 3-hour, self-paced course will be delivered via Schoology.
+Access links will be emailed on July 6, 2026.
+The course will remain open through August 3, 2026.
 Cost: Fully funded by STEM SSOS

 Read More